 Some say it doesn’t exist, some say it is its own pleasure center, and some call it a part of the clitoris.

 I can tell you, the G-Spot is in fact a thing.
 While it might seem elusive, it’s not playing hard to get.
 You just have to know where to look.

 You can find a woman’s G-spot on the front wall of her vagina, about two inches inside.
-It’s roughly the size of a bean and feels like a walnut.
+It’s roughly the size of a bean and feels textured like a walnut.

-If you want to go looking for the g-spot, the area must be sexually stimulated in order for it to swell and be palpable.
-Normally, it’s smooth and flat like any other part of the vaginal wall.
+Normally, the G-Spot is smooth and flat like any other part of the vaginal wall.
 When a woman is fully aroused, it feels bumpy.
 That bumpy area is her paraurethral sponge, which supports the urethra and is like an “X” marking the spot.